Learning to Smell the Tea Aroma, Halfway to Becoming a Tea Connoisseur

 2. Wet Smelling

-Hot Smell for Off-Flavors: Immediately after brewing and pouring out the tea, use the heat to check for any off-flavors, such as moldy, stale, or burnt smells.
+Hot Smell for Off-Flavors: Immediately after and pouring out the tea, use the heat to check for any off-flavors, such as moldy, stale, or burnt smells.

 Warm Smell for Types: As the tea cools down slightly, this is a good time to identify what type of aroma it has, such as downy, bean, floral, honey, nutty, etc.